 Minimizes Pressure Ulcers

-This is the percent of patients who sustained a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be an indicator of the quality of nursing care at a nursing home.
-Pressure ulcers, also called bed sores, are routinely the result of patients staying in one position for too long.
+This is the percentage of patients who have had a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also known as bed sores, are often the result of patients not being moved frequently enough.